Three of America's biggest names are joining forces to disrupt health care

 Insurers and PBMs are frequently involved in contentious lawsuits with one another over pricing and profit, all adding to the pressure for new ways to reduce the cost of health care.

-The PBM industry wishes the new partnership luck but is taking a wait and see approach, said Mark Merritt, President and CEO of PMCA, a trade organization representing American pharmacy benefit managers.
+The PBM industry wishes the new partnership luck but is taking a wait and see approach, said Mark Merritt, President and CEO of PCMA, a trade organization representing American pharmacy benefit managers.

 "If they have great ideas, we'd be glad to hear them.
 If they're good idea, we're happy to take them and run with them," said Merritt.